How data processing of deceased persons in regulated under the GDPR and the laws of France, Germany, and Italy? Let’s discuss it in iConsumer.

 From 19 September 2018, the Legislative Decree 101/2018, that radically amends the Italian Data Protection Code, will be applicable – some days ago Giulio gave a clear overview of this matter.
 Article 2-terdecies of the new Data Protection now states that

 “the rights set out in articles 15 through 22 of the GDPR referred to personal data of deceased persons can be exercised by whom has his/her own interest, or acts in order to protect a data subject, in capacity of his/her appointee, or for family reasons worthy of protection“.

-This provision seems rather clear, but the Italian Supervisory Authority (the “Garante“) may find hard to properly construe the notion of “person that has his/her own interest“.
-This wording may be dangerously extended to people that have no relation or connection with the deceased person – indeed, provided that there is no clear definition of “interest”, even a creditor has his/her own interest to access data of the his/her dead borrower!
+This provision seems rather clear, but the Italian Supervisory Authority (the “Garante“) may find it hard to properly construe the notion of “person that has his/her own interest.”
+The risk is the extension of the wording to people that have no relation or connection with the deceased person.
+Indeed, provided that there is no clear definition of “interest,” even a creditor has his/her interest to access data of his/her dead borrower!

 “the exercise of the rights abovementioned is not permitted when it is prohibited by the law or, only in relation to the direct offering of services of the information society, the data subject expressly prohibited it by way of a written declaration sent or communicated to the data controller“.